juicyslew/WayOfTheCard/README.md

 * Minions are the “dudes” in our game who can attack other minions or your opponent’s character
 * The minion with a shield on it is a “taunt” minion; this minion must be destroyed before the opponent’s hero can be attacked.

-We have a  UI that displays cards with randomly generated pictures on them.
+We have a User Interface that displays cards with randomly generated pictures on them.
 There are animations that represent different special effects that act on each card.

 Currently, our game actions are run through the command line and the actions appear on the screen.

-#Getting Started#
+## Getting Started ##
 Required Software:
 	1. Python 3
 	2. PIL Image Library